johncwaters/johncwaters/README.md

 ## About Me

-Hello there!
+Greetings!

-Nothing bugs me more than a website or system with an abysmal user experiences.
-That is how you get people to quickly stop using your product/solution.
-I am passionate about developing software with an intuitive user experiences.
+As a software developer, my ultimate pet peeve is encountering a website or system plagued by poor user experience – it's a surefire way to drive users away from any product or solution.
+My passion lies in crafting software that boasts an intuitive and engaging user experience.

-I spend my spare time with my family, playing Table Tennis or video games, and listening to music.
+In my leisure hours, you'll find me enjoying a blend of family time, indulging in table tennis or video games, and relishing good music.
 Preferably all at the same time.

 **GLHF**